 Pregnancy isn’t a cause of DR but the increase in load and the inevitable shift in alignment contribute to the root problem.
 Excessive and ‘un-contained’ intra abdominal pressure.

-Unfortunately, when the 2 parts of the muscle separate or come apart, the connective mid-line is stretched and weakened as it takes all other muscular and fascial support structures along with it.
-This leaves the front of the abdomen unsupported and unstable.
+When the 2 parts of the muscle separate or come apart, the connective mid-line is stretched and weakened as it takes all other muscular and fascial support structures along with it.
+This can leave the front of the abdomen unsupported and unstable.
 This seam of connective tissue is designed to be taut, at full length and aligned in a vertical (breastbone to pubic bone) plane.
 But it cannot perform or function optimally when alignment is ‘out’.
 So it’s alignment we need to address to address a diastasis!

 Finding and connecting with your core and pelvic floor

 Step 1: FIND and RECONNECT your core and pelvic floor.